aprilmintacpineda/jql/packages/jql-matcher/README.md

 };
 ```

-The query above basically does the same thing but it's labeled as `bad` because it's unnecessarily long and complex. `JQL-Matcher` is designed and intended to be extremely performant (to a point of sacrificing a few dev experience for the sake of keeping it performant) but it should not be abused.
+The query above gives you the same result but it's labeled as `bad` because it's unnecessarily long and complex. `JQL-Matcher` is designed and intended to be extremely performant (to a point of sacrificing a little dev experience points for the sake of keeping it performant) but it should not be abused.
 As a general rule of thumb **ALWAYS REDUCE YOUR QUERY DOWN TO IT'S SIMPLEST FORM**. *Prefer the shortest and simplest code*.

 All queries are treated as `and`, unless you explicitly use `$or`.